jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 .. image:: ../images/lab2biz.png

-Verify the XC Nodes health
+Verify the XC Node health
 ---------------------------------------

 If you are not already logged into the console, please do so now by opening the following URL in your browser: